GatewayChecker/common/README.md

 reading a file with a different encoding.

 2.10.1
+7/13/23
 add support for the following combinations of fdaLabelerCodeDigit and productCodeDigit in the Gtin class 4-4-2     9999-9999-99
 5-3-2     99999-999-99
 5-4-1     99999-9999-9

+Modified the Sgtin class so we could support the  5-4-1 case in the ndc application.
+Before only 5-3-2 and 4-4-2 were supported.
+The sgtin was calculating the productCode from the second segment of the Sgtin, but there is not way to determine if it's a 5-4-1 or 5-3-2 only from the input Sgtin.

 ---------------------------------------------
 Where to update the common package version for a new release.